How to help your child establish and build credit

 In theory, you can start building credit at any age.
 But to build credit, you need access to credit.
 And the options can be limited if you’re under 18.

 It’s possible to start building credit early as an authorized user of a parent’s account.
-But remember, this depends on the policies of your credit card issuer and the credit bureaus.
+Remember, this depends on the policies of your credit card issuer and the credit bureaus.
+Capital One reports authorized users to the credit bureaus.
+Others may not.

-There’s no need to feel like anyone’s falling behind, though.
+But there’s no need to feel like anyone’s falling behind.
 The CFPB says most people don’t have a credit record before they turn 18.
 Yet more than 90% of people have established one by their mid-to-late 20s.

 Can a minor have a credit report?

 As the CFPB says, no one is born with a credit record.
-They’re not established at any particular age, either.
-But there are a few ways that a minor—generally a child under 18—could have a credit profile:
+It is not established at any particular age either.
+But there are a few ways that a minor could have a credit profile:

 • They’re an authorized user on someone’s account, and the credit bureaus are reporting on the account.